Magro28/Magro28.github.io/_posts/2016-05-28-parallax-scrolling-with-phaser.md

 subtitle: A small example how to implement simple parallax scrolling
 ---

-Parallax Scrolling gives every side-scrolling 2d game a lot polish and is quite easy to achieve.
+Parallax Scrolling gives every side-scrolling 2d game a lot of polish and is quite easy to achieve.
 It gives an illusion of depth to the background and simulates the effect of distant objects in our vision when we move.